Model Merging in the Essential Subspace: Related Work

-Decomposing and reusing model weights has been extensively explored in both model compression and parameter-efficient fine-tuning \cite{wangsvd,wang2025svd,li2025one,li2025stratified,huang2026few}.
-LoRA \cite{hulora} assumes fine-tuning updates are low-rank and learns compact matrices to efficiently parameterize them.
-Subsequent works extend this idea to further improve fine-tuning efficiency \cite{dettmers2023qlora,ding2023parameter}.
+Transforming model weights has been extensively studied in areas such as model compression \cite{wangsvd,li2025stratified,huang2026few} and efficient knowledge transfer \cite{xia2024transformer,xia2024exploring,li2025one,xu2025learngene}.
+One of the most popular approaches to model weight transformation is based on the low-rank assumption of weight matrices.
+The LoRA family of methods \cite{hulora,dettmers2023qlora,ding2023parameter,WOS001539022300003} assumes that fine-tuning updates are inherently low-rank and learns compact matrices to parameterize these updates.
 Other methods use SVD-based decompositions for parameter-efficient fine-tuning \cite{sun2022singular,han2023svdiff} or model compression \cite{li2023losparse,saha2023matrix,wangsvd,wang2025svd}.
 More recently, low-rank decompositions have been applied to model merging \cite{stoicamodel,gargiulo2025task,marczakno}, combining task updates in reduced subspaces to mitigate inter-task interference.

-In contrast, our proposed Essential Subspace Decomposition (ESD) constructs the decomposition space not from the parameter updates themselves but from the activation shifts induced by these updates.
+In contrast, our proposed Essential Subspace Decomposition (ESD) constructs the decomposition space not from the weight updates themselves but from the activation shifts induced by these updates.
 By capturing task-specific principal directions in the activation space, ESD produces sparse yet expressive task representations, reducing cross-task interference while preserving high task fidelity.